naddison36/tx2uml/examples/transfers/README.md

 ## Polygon Only Token Transfers

 If there is no access to a node provider that supports `debug_traceTransaction` with a custom EVM tracer, you can generate a value transfer diagram just from the token events.
-Use the `-ot --onlyToken` option just get the token events.
+Use the `-e --onlyToken` option to just get the token events.
 This means no ETH transfers in the transaction will be included which are sourced from calling `debug_traceTransaction`.

 The following example is a mStable mUSD swap transaction on Polygon [0xd96e4fa0b545652e99b35aee027246cb14739e27e7d74d92eb3875380f1e71ea](https://polygonscan.com/tx/0xd96e4fa0b545652e99b35aee027246cb14739e27e7d74d92eb3875380f1e71ea).